 Most web hosts make SSL “installation” and getting the certificate to appear for your website fairly simple and automated.
 You just need to demonstrate that you are of course the owner of that website and have the authority to approve and create an SSL certificate for your website.
 Note that this is only applicable to sites on dedicated or virtual private servers.
 If your site is on a shared or reseller hosted plan, you’ll likely have to have your host do much of it for you.

-Check with your specific SSL and hosting provider for more details on how to ensure that your site becomes SSL certified.
+Check with your specific SSL and hosting provider for more details on how to ensure that your site becomes SSL certified and get that website padlock.